Integrating FCM Push Notifications

 Device Requirements

-It is recommended to use Android devices officially sold overseas to test the reception of FCM push notifications.
-The detailed requirements for test devices are as follows:
+It is recommended to use an Android device officially sold overseas to test FCM push notification reception.
+Detailed requirements for test devices are as follows:

-- Test devices must support Google GMS services (Google Mobile Services).
-You can directly use Android devices officially sold overseas.
-Note that devices sold in mainland China generally do not come pre-installed with GMS services.
-Some brands of devices cannot install GMS services on their own due to lack of authorization.
+- The test device must support Google GMS (Google Mobile Services).
+You can directly use an Android device officially sold overseas.
+Note that devices sold in mainland China generally do not come with GMS pre-installed.
+Some brands of devices cannot install GMS due to lack of authorization.

 Network Requirements

 It is recommended to test in a simulated overseas network environment.
-The detailed conditions are as follows:
+Detailed requirements are as follows:

-- The network environment of the test device must be able to access Google network services normally.
-Otherwise, even if FCM push is triggered, the device will not be able to receive push notifications from Google's FCM service.
+- The test device's network environment must be able to access Google's network services normally.
+Otherwise, even if an FCM push is triggered, the device will not be able to receive the push from Google's FCM service.

 Test Steps

-Assume testing in a development environment.
-The App uses the test environment App Key.
+Assume testing is being done in the development environment.
+The app uses the development environment's App Key.

-- Visit the IM Server API Debug page in the console, switch to the App's development environment, find Messages > Message Services > Send Private Message, and directly send a private message.
+- Go to the Console's IM Server API Debugging page, switch to the app's development environment, navigate to Messages > Message Services > Send One-to-One Message, and directly send a one-to-one message.

 Troubleshooting

-- If the App used for testing belongs to RC's overseas data center (North America or Singapore), check if the
+- If the app being tested belongs to RC's overseas data centers (North America or Singapore), check whether

-- Do not frequently send the same content message to the same phone, as it may be blocked by the FCM server and fail to receive push notifications.
+- Avoid frequently sending the same content to the same device, as this may result in the device being blocked by the FCM backend, preventing push notifications from being received.

-- Check if the test device is a ROM for domestic phones.
-Some brands no longer support self-installation of GMS services.
-It is recommended to replace it with a device sold overseas or update the system of the test device.
+- Check whether the test device uses a ROM for domestic phones.
+Some brands no longer support manually installing GMS.
+It is recommended to replace the device with one sold overseas or update the test device's system.

-If the issue cannot be resolved, you can submit a ticket and provide your message ID.
+If the issue persists, you can submit a ticket and provide your message ID.

 Obfuscation Script